-This is my personal website, built from scratch as both a publishing platform and a development workspace.
+This is my personal website, built from scratch as both a publishing platform and development workspace.
 It's where I document my work, share my thoughts, and build web applications.

 On the surface, this looks like a standard personal website.
 Under the hood, it's a full-stack framework for rapidly building and shipping web applications.
 The site itself is the primary application, but it also serves as a container for other projects.
+You can browse the site features or check the roadmap to see what's been built and what's coming.

-The stack is the result of years of experimentation on this project.
+This stack is the result of years of experimentation on this project.
 I've rebuilt it multiple times, trying different approaches until I landed on what actually works for me.

 Core: